Education for Sustainability

 Our small school and even smaller class sizes, allow us to involve students in the design, instillation, and monitoring of our school's green initiatives.
 Our science curriculum is designed to engage students to participate in the act of resource preservation as we know that increasing students environmental knowledge while also employing instructional practices that focus on interdisciplinary and place-based problem solving influence behavior change towards sustainability.

 Following the three pillars identified by the Leadership in Energy & Environmental Design for green schools: We strive to increase our awareness and practice to improve occupants' health, reduce environment impact, and increase sustainability literacy.

-Native Landscaping: With the help of students taking the sustainable business elective courses, our school grounds have been replanted with Californian native plants.
+Native Landscaping: Our school grounds have been replanted with Californian native plants.
 Shade tolerant woodland plants help control erosion, limit storm-water run-off, produce oxygen, and serve as an urban habitat for native organisms.
 Our students' efforts have earned our campus a National Wildlife Habitat Certification (2017).

 Smart Irrigation: An automated drip watering system has been installed throughout our campus.
 Mobile control, automated forecast watering, and weekly usage updates allow our staff and students to monitor our water usage.

-Solar Energy: Rooftop solar panels (under construction) supply our science room with sun-generated electricity offsetting some the lab's energy demands by powering our hydroponic garden lighting system, science microscopes, and student IPads and chromebooks.
+Solar Energy: Rooftop solar panels (under construction) supply our science room with sun-generated electricity offsetting some the lab's energy demands.
 Students can “plug-in” and experience the variations of the sun’s energy output.

-Low-Flow Water Faucets: Have been installed in the science lab sinks saving a gallon of water flow per minute.
+Low-Flow Water Faucets: In the science lab sinks save a gallon of water flow per minute.

-LED Lighting: LED lighting brightens the science lab offering students a cleaner, healthier, more productive lighting environment, and demonstrates energy-efficient lighting systems.
+LED Lighting: LED's offer students a cleaner, healthier, more productive lighting environment, and demonstrates energy-efficient lighting systems.

 Motion Sensor Switches: Overhead motion detectors save energy by automatically turning off the lights when occupants leave the room.

-Smart Outlets: Smart outlets located around the science lab allow students to learn about "vampire" electricity and the power saving habit of turning off electronics when not in use.
+Smart Outlets: Smart outlets located around the science lab teaches students about "vampire" electricity.

-Soaps, Cleaners & Tissue: Biodegradable soaps, cleaners, and non-bleached tissues are used in the science lab helping to limit the number of chemicals we breathe and excess chemicals from entering San Francisco’s water systems.
+Soaps, Cleaners & Tissue: Biodegradable soaps, cleaners, and non-bleached tissues are used in the science lab.

-Indoor Air Quality Monitoring: As part of our middle school LEED Architecture Challenge, students learn about volatile organic compounds (VOC's).
-These toxic chemicals are often released through cleaning supplies, paints, and plastics.
-Monitors in the science lab allows students to see the air quality fluctuations at our school.
+Indoor Air Quality Monitoring: Monitors in the science lab allows students to see the air quality fluctuations at our school.

-Rainwater Harvesting: A collection system on our rooftop garden allows students to irrigate our vegetable gardens and native plants with captured rainwater.
+Rainwater Harvesting: Students irrigate our vegetable gardens and native plants with captured rainwater.

-Hydroponic Gardens: Alternative gardening and farming models include our mini hydroponic systems.
-6th grade students become “botanists” as they learn the maintenance and water-saving techniques of “water only” farming.
+Hydroponic Gardens: 6th grade students become “botanists” as they learn the water-saving techniques of “water only” farming.
 The garden water is sourced from our rain barrels.

 Rooftop Worm Farm: Food scraps from student lunches, staff coffee grounds, and veggie crops feed our worms and other compost organisms.

 Transportation: Our community is aware transportation is a main cause of carbon pollution.
 Our most recent pledge is to limit the number of cars that are on the road by initiating a number of carbon reduction alternatives for our commuters.
-Including, carpooling contests, bike to school days, a PHS bus that transports students to and from school, as well as identifying park & walk-together locations in the neighborhood.
+Including, carpooling contests, bike to school days, and a PHS bus that transports students to and from school.